kristiyan-velkov/next.js-cli/README.md

 <a href="https://revolut.me/kristiyanvelkov" title="Link to Revolut">Revolut</a> | <a href="https://www.buymeacoffee.com/kristiyanVelkov" title="Link to Buy me a coffee">Buy me a coffee</a>

 Thanks a bunch for supporting me! 😍

 ---

+## Contributing

+Contributions are welcome!
+If you have suggestions for improving `next-cli`, please open an issue or submit a pull request.

+---